 UC San Diego Announces Chancellor’s Medal and Revelle Medal Honorees

-The University of California, San Diego today announced that UC San Diego alumni Sue and Steven Hart, and businessman and philanthropist T. Denny Sanford, will receive the 2014 Chancellor’s Medals—one of the highest awards given by UC San Diego to honor exceptional service in support of the campus’s mission.
+The University of California, San Diego today announced that UC San Diego alumni Sue and Steve Hart, and businessman and philanthropist T. Denny Sanford, will receive the 2014 Chancellor’s Medals—one of the highest awards given by UC San Diego to honor exceptional service in support of the campus’s mission.
 University professor and National Medal of Science recipient Shu Chien, along with distinguished professor emeritus and founding dean of the School of International Relations and Pacific Studies Peter Gourevitch, will receive the 2014 Roger Revelle Medal, which recognizes current and former faculty for sustained, distinguished and extraordinary service to the campus.
 Each of the medals will be bestowed upon the respective honorees at UC San Diego’s annual Founders Dinner celebration Nov.
 15.

 “I am pleased to honor these remarkable visionaries,” said Chancellor Pradeep K. Khosla.
 “Each has shown such an extraordinary commitment to UC San Diego and contributed to the impact of our campus in the community—from delivering much-needed medical therapies, to supporting our students and future leaders, to establishing the campus as a hub for international research.”

 Since the Chancellor’s Medal was established in 2000, it has been given to select individuals and couples whose long-standing contributions to and involvement with UC San Diego have supported promising students and furthered meaningful research, helped the campus and local communities grow and prosper, and inspired the community and enhanced the quality of life for San Diegans.

 The Chancellor’s Medal honorees were chosen from an impressive group of nominees.
 Following are excerpts from their nominations: